-Fortunately, a good oral surgeon will be able to give you the information you need in order to properly prepare for your surgery.
+Fortunately, a good oral surgeon will give you the information you need to prepare for your surgery properly.
 Most oral surgeries are relatively common experiences.
-What you will go through is likely something that patients across the country endure on a regular basis.
+What you will go through is likely something that patients across the country endure regularly.
 As such, a good surgeon will have ample experience to draw upon.

 First, make sure you ask your surgeon and their team any questions you have.
 Visiting an oral surgeon can be a frightening experience.
-It may be easier for you to write down any questions that you have, thus ensuring that you don’t forget them.
+It may be easier for you to write down any questions you have to ensure that you don’t forget them.

 Last, make sure you know your plan for aftercare.
 There may be specific rules for eating, drinking, exercising, returning to work, and taking medication.
-You should understand what all of these rules are in order to best take care of yourself.
+It would be best if you understood what all of these rules are in order to best take care of yourself.

 Contact Lovett Dental Webster Today

-There is no question that this surgery can be tremendously helpful at helping you address some very serious mouth or teeth problems.
-If you live in the Houston, Texas, area and are in need of dental care, we can help.
+There is no question that this surgery can be tremendously helpful in helping you address some very serious mouth or teeth problems.
+If you live in Houston, Texas, area and need dental care, we can help.
 We provide: